-On a steamy June afternoon, she and I strolled down the access road to Kripalu underneath a canopy of leaves, each taking a turn talking and then listening.
+One steamy June afternoon, she and I strolled down the access road to the Kripalu Center for Yoga and Health underneath, beneath a canopy of leaves, each taking a turn talking and then listening.

 On our way back, we paused at a resting spot beside a thickly-trunked tree.
-As we took a seat on the bench, Seiko turned toward me, and said, shyly:
+We took a seat on the bench, and Seiko turned toward me, saying, shyly:

 “Kelly, can I ask you a favor?”